 The second project, a collaboration between Argonne, Fermilab and the University of Chicago, establishes a 30-mile optical fiber link between Argonne and Fermilab for studying quantum entanglement.
 Quantum entanglement refers to the actions of two or more particles whose behavior cannot be described independently even when the particles are separated by a large distance.
 “Creating and controlling quantum-entangled states of matter beyond laboratory settings will provide a powerful research platform to explore fundamentally new methods of processing information,” said David Awschalom, senior scientist at Argonne.
 Both these studies could have major impacts on communication and computation.

-The other two projects involve high-energy physics.
+The final two projects involve high-energy physics.
 One seeks to establish new ways of doing quantum-enhanced precision measurements in concert with the National Institute of Standards and Technology.
 The other attempts to develop a new detection technology to identify and detect potential candidates for dark matter.

 As part of the work funded by these grants, Argonne also will play a key role in the recently established Chicago Quantum Exchange, a partnership in quantum research that unites Argonne, Fermilab and the University of Chicago in what is becoming known as the “Quantum Triangle.”
 This joint effort will advance the study of quantum information and the development of new applications that could revolutionize communication, computing and sensing.